GeoAI4GlobalChange/Spatial-Statistics/README.md

 Further more, two kinds of datasets are included for experiments:
 * POI dataset: regional clustered data/Hubei enterprise registration data POI (Li et al.,2018)
 * GPS trajectory dataset: linear clustered data
 ***
+Please refer to the upcoming paper of Yuan on the journal of "International Journal of Geographical Information Science" (IJGIS) for introduction and more details of the KDE bandwodth calculation methods
+***
 A demonstration of the spatial segmentation result computed by QFA-KDE:
 ![spatial segmentation result](https://github.com/FaLi-KunxiaojiaYuan/Spatial-Statistics/raw/master/Figures/Figure_7.png)